citusdata/citus_docs/develop/reference_sql.rst

 Note that some views cause a less efficient query plan than others.
 For more about detecting and improving poor view performance, see :ref:`subquery_perf`.
 (Views are treated internally as subqueries.)

 Citus supports materialized views as well, and stores them as local tables on the coordinator node.
-Using them in distributed queries after materialization requires wrapping them in a subquery, a technique described in :ref:`join_local_dist`.

 .. _joins: